dekuNukem/ATX4VC/README.md

 ![Alt text](photos/start2.jpeg)

 Press the button.
-PSU should turn on, all voltage rail LEDs should light up.
+PSU should turn on, voltage rail LEDs should light up.

-That's the gist of it!
-But **please do keep reading** for the complete info.
+That's the gist of it! **Please do keep reading** for more info.

 ### Power Button and LED